dbusjs/node-dbus-next/README.md

 });
 ```

 Interfaces extend the `Interface` class.
 Declare service methods, properties, and signals with the decorators provided from the library.
-First request a name on the bus with `bus.requestName()`.
-Then call `name.export()` with the path and interface to expose this interface on the bus.
+You can optionally request a name on the bus with `bus.requestName()` so clients have a well-known name to connect to.
+Then call `bus.export()` with the path and interface to expose this interface on the bus.

 Methods are called when a DBus client calls that method on the server.
 Properties can be gotten and set with the `org.freedesktop.DBus.Properties` interface and are included in the introspection xml.